bensivo/hexagonal-architecture-study/README.md

         - otel metrics (cpu, mem, net in/out, num requests)

 ## TODO
+- [ ] Find the source of the memory leak - memory increases with each POST request
 - [ ] Add another module - catalog.
 Lists all products available.
 - [ ] Create webapp - add products to a cart and then submit the order (cart will be only frontend, no backend persistence).
 Later, you can enter your order id and see the status
 - [ ] Deploy to digital ocean droplet: